jlangch/venice/README.md

 # Venice

-Venice, a sandboxed Lisp with Java interoperability.
+Venice, a sandboxed Lisp with Java interoperability serving as a safe scripting language.

 ## Overview